useblocks/groundwork/docs/index.rst

 It  enables an application to activate and deactivate plugins during runtime and to control dynamic plugin behaviors like plugin status, used signals, registered commands and much more.

+groundwork is designed to support any kind of application: command line scripts, desktop programs or web applications.
+This is achieved by handling library functions and their dependencies inside plugins and their patterns.

 The functionality of a plugin can be easily extended by the usage of inheritable patterns.
-Therefore groundwork supports developers with time-saving out-of-the box solutions for own plugins:
+Based on this,  groundwork supports developers with time-saving out-of-the box solutions for own plugins:

  * Registration of commands for command line interfaces.
- * Registration for signals and receivers for loose inter-plugin communication.
+ * Registration of signals and receivers for loose inter-plugin communication.
  * Registration of shared objects to provide and request any kind of shared content.
  * Registration of static and dynamic documents for documentation purposes.

 Example
 -------

-The following code defines a plugin with command line support and creates a groundwork application, which loads this plugin: ::
+The following code defines a plugin with command line support and creates a groundwork application, which activates this plugin: ::

     from groundwork import App